NCAR/nodetester/README.md

 The case runs for three hours of simulation time across a 425x300x35 grid point domain.
 Two I/O operations occur - loading restart and boundary data and writing one output file.
 In total, 149 timesteps of model integration are run.
 Basic physics options are enabled.

 **Run scripts: run_wrf_chey.sh, run_wrf_dav.sh**

+#### Rebuilding the WRF case

+If the system software is upgraded or the case files are missing, you can recreate the case files using the "setup.sh" script located within `cases/wrf/setup/`.
+Noe that this script will build and run WRF, so it will take upwards of an hour to complete.
+It's best to run it before you need to test!